MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-guide.md

     Alternatively, if you only want to bypass FIPS and make the activity runs succeed, take the following steps:

     1. Open the folder where Self-hosted IR is installed.
-The path is usually *C:\Program Files\Microsoft Integration Runtime \<IR version>\Shared*.
+The path is usually *C:\Program Files\Microsoft Data Factory runtime \<IR version>\Shared*.

     2. Open the *diawp.exe.config* file and then, at the end of the `<runtime>` section, add `<enforceFIPSPolicy enabled="false"/>`, as shown here: